United Kingdom in the Eurovision Song Contest 2010: Background

-The British national broadcaster, BBC, broadcasts the event within the United Kingdom and organises the selection process for the nation's entry.
-BBC announced that the United Kingdom would participate in the Eurovision Song Contest 2010 on 9 November 2009.
+As part of its duties as participating broadcaster, the BBC organises the selection of its entry in the Eurovision Song Contest and broadcasts the event in the country.
+The broadcaster announced that it would participate in the 2010 contest on 9 November 2009.
 BBC has traditionally organised a national final featuring a competition among several artists and songs to choose the British entry for Eurovision.
 For their 2010 entry, the broadcaster announced that a national final involving a public vote would be held to select United Kingdom's entry.

 Before Eurovision

 Eurovision: Your Country Needs You 2010

 Eurovision: Your Country Needs You 2010 was the national final developed by the BBC in order to select the British entry for the Eurovision Song Contest 2010.
 Six acts competed in a televised show on 4 March 2010 held at the BBC Television Centre in London and hosted by Graham Norton.
-The show was broadcast on BBC One as well as streamed online via the BBC iPlayer.
+The show was broadcast on BBC One and streamed online via the BBC iPlayer.
 The national final was watched by 2.9 million viewers in the United Kingdom with a market share of 12.6%.

 Contestants

 On 9 November 2009, casting company Jayne Collins Casting announced an open application for interested artists to attend auditions.
-All applicants were presented to a professional panel that ultimately selected six artists to compete in the national final.
-The six contestants were announced on 5 March 2010: Alexis Gerred, Esma Akkilic, Josh Dubovie, Karen Harding, Miss Fitz and Uni5.
+The received applications were reviewed and a shortlist was compiled by BBC producers.
+The shortlist was then presented to a professional panel including producer and songwriter Pete Waterman, who was announced on 29 January 2010 to have been selected to compose the 2010 British Eurovision song together with his Stock Aitken Waterman partner Mike Stock, that ultimately selected six finalists to compete in the national final following a second audition.
+The six contestants were announced on 5 March 2010.

 Final

 Six acts competed in the televised final on 4 March 2010.
 In addition to their performances, guest performers included previous Eurovision Song Contest winner Alexander Rybak, who won the contest for Norway in 2009 with the song "Fairytale", and Sugababes (which among the members was Jade Ewen, who represented the United Kingdom in 2009 with the song "It's My Time") performing their song "Wear My Kiss".
-The contestants also performed the songs "Take a Chance On Me" and "Dancing Queen" by ABBA in a group.
+The contestants also performed the songs "Take a Chance On Me" and "Dancing Queen" by ABBA together.

 A panel of experts provided feedback regarding the songs during the show.
-The panel consisted of Jade Ewen, Pete Waterman (producer, songwriter, DJ and television presenter, composer of the British song) and Bruno Tonioli (choreographer, dancer and television personality).
+The panel consisted of Jade Ewen, Pete Waterman and Bruno Tonioli (choreographer, dancer and television personality).
 The winner was selected over two rounds of voting.
-In the first round, each of the contestants performed a Stock Aitken Waterman produced song, and Alexis Gerred, Esma Akkilic and Josh Dubovie were selected by Waterman to proceed to the second round.
-In the second round, the three remaining contestants performed the British song "That Sounds Good to Me" and a public televote selected Josh Dubovie as the winning artist.
+In the first round, each of the artists performed a cover version of a Stock Aitken Waterman produced song and three were selected by Waterman to proceed to the second round.
+In the second round, the three remaining artists performed their versions of the British song "That Sounds Good to Me" and a public televote selected Josh Dubovie as the winner.